This article is for accounts with RegEx search enabled on their Translation Memory.

 Where 🔵, 🟡, and 🔴 are three separate keywords.

-Example use case: you need to locate all strings that reference MTV, VH1, or Disney Channel:
+Example use case: you need to locate all units that reference MTV, VH1, or Disney Channel:

 (?:(MTV|VH1|Disney Channel))